 The cost of Bhutanese food is minimal but sometimes it may be expensive.
 It depends upon which restaurant or hotel, you are having a meal.
 Normal restaurant cost around Nu.150 for vegetarian food and for non-veg it cost maximum Nu.200.

-Where can I find Indian restaurant in Bhutan?
+Where can I find an Indian restaurant in Bhutan?

 If you are craving to try Indian food in Bhutan, then I would suggest you check out chha’s bistro located in changzamtog, Thimphu.
 They are specialized in a different variation of Indian dishes plus one can try Chinese dishes too.